 The investigation of disciplinary matters

 When a suspected disciplinary offence has been reported, the Vice-Chancellor has the Legal Division at the Legal and Record Management section to investigate the matter.
-At the early stages of the investigation, the Legal Division lets the student read the report and any appendices, and gives the student the opportunity to present their views with regard to the suspicion in the report, usually in the form of a written statement.
-Statements from other students, invigilators or teaching staff, et cetera, included in the report will be shared with the reported student for an opportunity to respond.
-Depending on what information is given by the reported student, the statement may be sent to the person who filed the report for further comments.
-Other involved parties, such as sutdents, invigilators, teaching staff, etc., may be questioned throughout the investigation.
+During the early stages of the investigation, the Legal Division lets the student read the report and any appendices, and gives the student the opportunity to present their views with regard to the suspicion in the report.
+This usually takes place in the form of a written statement.
+Any additional material in the report, for example any additional information from the person who has reported the matter or from others, will be shared with the reported student.
+He or she will then be given an opportunity to respond to the added material or information.
+Depending on what information is given by the reported student, the statement may then be sent to the person who filed the report for further comments.
+Other involved parties, such as students, invigilators, teaching staff, etc., may be questioned throughout the investigation.

 The Vice-Chancellor may subsequently decide that the matter is to be dismissed without further action, or that the student is to be issued with a warning.
 A third option is to take the matter to the Disciplinary Board.
 At Lund University, most matters are referred to the Disciplinary Board.

 The meeting with the Disciplinary Board is usually the final stage in the investigation of a disciplinary matter.
-At the meeting, the report and other documents pertaining to the case are presented, followed by statements by the student and a department representative.
-If the student is not present, but has already submitted a statement, this will be presented as well.
+At the meeting, the report and other documents pertaining to the case are presented.
+This is followed by statements by the student and a department representative.

 At the meeting, the board has an opportunity to ask questions to both the student and the department representative.
-Usually, the board discusses the case behind closed doors after the meeting and then makes a decision, in which the case the student and the person who filed the report, if present, are informed orally of the board’s decision.
+Usually, the board discusses the case behind closed doors after the meeting.
+Then the board makes a decision straight away, in which the case the student and the person who filed the report, if present, are informed orally of the board’s decision.
 The written and signed decision is also sent to the parties by mail.

 The Disciplinary Board at Lund University:

 The current members of the Disciplinary Board at Lund University are: